Move to Poole with Us in 4 Easy Steps!

 Today it is just as busy as both a port and a tourist destination.
 Home to the Sunseeker Superyacht shipyard, known throughout the world for its building of luxury boats.

-Perhaps not quite as lively, just back from the quayside and you are amid a network of little lanes lined with restaurants and alfresco dining eateries and a multitude of pubs and bars.
+Perhaps not quite as lively, just back from the quayside and you are amid a network of little lanes.
+Lined with more restaurants and alfresco dining eateries and a multitude of pubs and bars, there is o shortage of places to dine.

 There is a whole lot more that could be said about Poole but the fact that it is regularly listed as among the “top 10 nicest places to live in the UK” probably sums it up best.